rsvancara/vi/README.md

 # Visual Intrigue Source Code

 ## About
 This is the source code for the visual intrigue project.
-It is the project code used to run [Visual Intrigue]|(http://visualintrigue.com), my photography blog
-The code is all written in python flask.
-At the time of this writing it is a very ugly mess and I will eventually upgrade it use the blueprint framework.
-But for now, until this refactor happens, this is the unfortunate state of this project.
-I have learned a lot about flask and hope to continue to build on my 15 years of PHP experience.
+The entire project is written in Python using Flask.
+All this code currently runs  [Visual Intrigue]|(http://visualintrigue.com), my photography blog.
+I have kept the project small, and manageable by decoupling parts of the application into smaller micro-services.
+There is a small service that provices database access.
+There will be other services as the need arises.

 # Notable Features
-- Responsive design using the latest twitter bootstrap 4 (yes, i know it is alpha code)
+- Responsive design using the latest twitter bootstrap 4.
 - Mobile first, everything looks nice on your phone
 - Lightweight, not a lot of bloat
 - Uses Amazon S3 for image storage, but can be adapted to use Amazon cloud front
-- Uses mongodb to help reduce the number of backend queries to the database
+- Uses a services based backend for all data requests to properly abstract code away from database implementation

 ## Demo
 You can check out the examples here